-Uganda has some of the most fascinating landscape and scenery you can find in the world.
-The country is gifted with plenty of water bodies including a series of waterfalls that are truly spectacular demonstrated by their powerful rapids, beauty and turbulence.
+Uganda has some of the most fascinating landscape, water falls and scenery you can find in the world.
+The country is gifted with plenty of water bodies including a series of water falls that are truly spectacular demonstrated by their powerful rapids, beauty and turbulence.
 For those who are passionate with nature, you will not be disappointed when you take a trip to Uganda.

 Here is a quick map guide: